EP4/cmb2-post-search-field/README.md

 	'select_type' => 'radio',
 	// Will replace any selection with selection from modal.
 Default is 'add' 'select_behavior' => 'replace',
+	// Will change the text of the search button 'search_text' => 'Search Posts',
 ) );
 ```